Celebrate Your Success

-All who are celebrating Commencement Day are invited to attend brunch at the Student Union dining hall, at the corner of Sixth and Dearborn streets from 10:30 a.m. to 12:45 p.m.
-Graduates will be honored guests of the University and will receive a complimentary ticket.
-Friends and family are welcome to attend for a fee of $7, which will be paid at the door.
+All who are celebrating Commencement Day are invited to attend brunch at the Long Student Center dining hall, at the corner of Sixth and Dearborn streets from 10:30 a.m. to 12:45 p.m.
+Graduates will be honored guests of the university and will receive a complimentary ticket.
+Friends and family are welcome to attend for a fee of $8, which will be paid at the door.
 No reservations are necessary.

 Immediately following the commencement ceremony, receptions will be held to honor graduates and their families and friends on the lawn north of George F. Collins, Jr. Sports and Convention Center on the Baldwin City campus.
-Rain location: Student Union lobby, the corner of Sixth and Dearborn.
+Rain location: Long Student Center lobby, the corner of Sixth and Dearborn.

-A celebratory toast and hooding rehearsal will be held at 3:30 p.m. in the lower level of the Clarice L. Osborne Chapel, 515 Sixth Street, before the School of Education Graduate Degree Ceremony.
+A celebratory toast and hooding rehearsal will be held at 3 p.m. in the Holt-Russell Gallery upstairs in Parmenter Hall before the School of Education Graduate Degree Ceremony.

 Graduates and their families and friends are invited to a Baccalaureate Ceremony 9:30 a.m. at the Baldwin First United Methodist Church at the corner of Eighth and Grove streets.
 Graduates and faculty will robe and march.

-The University Bookstore, on the first floor of the Student Union, will be open as follows:
+The University Bookstore, on the first floor of the Long Student Center, will be open as follows:

 The Quayle Bible Collection, in the Collins Library building, 518 Eighth St., will be open as follows: